typelevel/cats/docs/src/main/tut/datatypes/validated.md

   }
 ```

 A for-comprehension is _fail-fast_.
-If some of the evaluations in the `for` block fails for some reason, the `yield` part will not complete.
+If some of the evaluations in the `for` block fails for some reason, the `yield` statement will not complete.
 In our case, if that happens we won't be getting the accumulated list of errors.

 If we run our code: